Embodied Wisdom: A Weekend of Yoga, Anatomy & Self-Discovery

 Saturday 12th & Sunday 13th April 2025 | 10.30am-5.30pm | YQ

+Each topic that we delve into will be related directly back to the asana practice.
 The sessions will be interactive and experiential and will vary between discussion, lecture, small group work, personal reflection and asana exploration.
 There will be a strong focus on using knowledge of anatomy to make asana practices as inclusive as possible.
 A detailed manual will be included.

-The immersion is ideal for yoga practitioners with an established practice, who want to learn more about the human body, go deeper in their own yoga practice and develop a teaching style that is up to date, empowering and inclusive.
+The weekend is ideal for yoga practitioners with an established practice, who want to learn more about the human body, go deeper in their own yoga practice and develop a teaching style that is up to date, empowering and inclusive.
 We will explore anatomy to a depth that is appropriate for teaching yoga.

 About Andrew McGonigle